Boeing's Starliner astronaut taxi is getting ready for a key test of its systems ahead of carrying astronauts.

 Viewers along the eastern seaboard of the United States may be able to catch a glimpse of the rocket soaring through the sky, weather and daylight permitting.
-However, if the launch occurs during the daytime, it may be difficult to observe.
+However, if the launch occurs during the daytime as currently forecast, it may be difficult to observe from afar.

 What's on board?

 While Starliner will be uncrewed for the OFT-2 mission, the commander's seat will have a passenger: Rosie the Rocketeer, Boeing's anthropometric test device.
-Rosie also flew to space briefly during the first Starliner mission in December 2019 and was equipped with 15 sensors to evaluate the stresses of spaceflight on the human body.
-But for OFT-2, the "dummy" won't be collecting any more data.
+Rosie also flew to space during the first OFT in December 2019 and was equipped with 15 sensors to evaluate the stresses of spaceflight on the human body.
+But for OFT-2, the dummy won't be collecting this data again.

-"Rosie's there, but she is essentially a ballast," John Vollmer, vice president and program manager of Boeing's commercial crew program, said in Tuesday's prelaunch briefing.
+"Rosie's there, but she is essentially a ballast," John Vollmer, vice president and program manager of Boeing's commercial crew program, said in a prelaunch briefing in May 2022.
 "We are taking measurements — we've put sensors in the seats and other locations in the vehicle, as we found that we thought that would be more valuable since we'd gotten the data from Rosie on the first flight."

-Much of Starliner's cargo will be simple supplies and equipment for the Expedition 65 crew aboard the International Space Station.
-Starliner will bring more than 400 pounds (180 kilograms) to the orbiting laboratory, and upon departure the spacecraft will return to Earth with more than 550 lbs.
-(250 kg) of cargo, according to NASA.
+Much of Starliner's cargo will be food and other supplies and equipment for the crew aboard the International Space Station.
+Starliner will bring more than 500 pounds (225 kg) to the orbiting laboratory, and upon departure the spacecraft will return to Earth with more than 600 pounds (272 kg) of cargo, according to NASA (opens in new tab).

 Starliner will also fly commemorative things.
-OFT-2 will include 14 banners from historically Black colleges and universities (HBCUs), Silver Snoopy pins (traditionally given to NASA astronauts who directly contribute to human spaceflight success) and Rosie the Riveter commemorative coins to honor the nearly 19 million American women who contributed to the aerospace industry during the Second World War.
+OFT-2 will include 14 banners from historically Black colleges and universities (HBCUs), Silver Snoopy pins (traditionally given to NASA astronauts who directly contribute to human spaceflight success) and Rosie the Riveter commemorative coins to honor the nearly 19 million American women who contributed to the aerospace industry during World War II.

 Other items aboard the spacecraft include American flags and an ID card signed and used by Boeing's founder, Bill Boeing, to travel the U.S. by air.
 The same card also flew onboard OFT-1.